hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

           configMap:
             name: mariadb-config

-            # The files we want to add into the container
+            # The files we want to add into this volume
             items:
               - key: max_allowed_packet.cnf
                 path: max_allowed_packet.cnf